-The Petri net of the supervisory system is converted into C language.
-The Petri net corresponding to the robot programming is converted into TDL language of the ROBCAD.
-The communication between the ROBCAD and the supervisory system program is performed by means of writing and reading of files containing shared variables exchanged between the two applications.
-Due to the limitation of ROBCAD communication, this is the chosen way to exchange messages with external programs.
+The Petri net resultant of the supervisory system was converted to C language.
+The Petri net corresponding to the robot programming was converted TDL language of the ROBCAD.
+The communication between the ROBCAD and the supervisory system program was performed by means of writing and reading of files containing shared variables exchanged between the two applications.
+Due to the limitation of ROBCAD communication, this was the chosen way to exchange messages with external programs.